tiagodeluna/study-notes/AWS/README.md

 Objects stay within an AWS region and are synced across all AZ's for extremely high availability and durability.

 With Amazon S3, you can store virtually unlimited number of objects with a rich security control, and access them any time, from anywhere.
 Common use cases of S3 include: Storing application assets, static web hosting, backup & disaster recovery, staging area for Big Data, and many more...

+**SNS**

+Simple Notification Service is a Pub/Sub service for messaging and mobile notifications.
+SNS allows you to fan-out messages to a large number of subscribers and makes it easier to send push notifications and SMS to a variety of devices.

+The two main benefits of using SNS are that it's scalable and highly reliable, and it's usable through the AWS Console, APIs, CLI and multiple SDKs.

+SNS has Access Control Policies that grant access to your SNS topics to other AWS accounts and to some AWS services.
+You can use IAM Policies and Access Control Policies at the same time.

+The three main components when working with SNS are:
+* Topic: the group of subscriptions that you send a message to.
+* Subscription: an endpoint that a message is sent to, which may include: HTTP, HTTPS, Email, Email-JSON, SQS, mobile apps (IOS/Android/Amazon/Microsoft), Lambda and SMS
+* Publisher: the "entity" that triggers the sending of a message.
+Examples include: AWS CLI, SDKs (e.g. boto3) and services (e.g S3 events, Cloudwatch alarms, code in Lambda).

 **Trusted Advisor**